Metadata registry

 A metadata registry is a central location in an organization where metadata definitions are stored and maintained in a controlled method.

 A metadata repository is the database where metadata is stored.
 The registry also adds relationships with related metadata types.
 A metadata engine collects, stores and analyzes information about data and metadata (data about data) in use within a domain.

+Purpose and function

+A metadata registry serves as a centralized system for managing metadata, structured information that describes, explains, or contextualizes other data.
+Its primary function is to ensure consistency, interoperability, and clarity across data systems by providing authoritative definitions and usage rules for data elements.

+Metadata registries typically support the following functions: